tsaie79/vk-cmd-swif/readme.md

 2. To run `vk-cmd` at NERSC, establish the connection between the compute nodes at NERSC and the Kubernetes API server at JLab.

 3. Run `make_ssh_tunnels.sh` at `ifarm` to establish the connection from the API server to the login at `Perlmutter`.
 The script will create two tunnels, one from the API server to `ifarm`, and the other from `ifarm` to the login at `Perlmutter`.
+    ```bash
+    # s: jiriaf2301, c: ifarm
+    ssh -NfL 12347:localhost:35393 jiriaf2302

+    # s: ifarm, c: perlmutter
+    ssh -NfR 35393:localhost:12347 perlmutter
+    ## Record the return login ID (e.g. x3113c0s11b0n0) for the next step.
+    ```
+    **Notice**: When executing the second command, one has to record the `login ID` (e.g. x3113c0s11b0n0) of the login node at NERSC.
+This is for the next step, which is to create a tunnel from the compute node to the login node.

-4. To connect compute nodes at `Perlmutter` to the API server at JLab, create a tunnel from the compute nodes to the login at `Perlmutter`, e.g. `ssh -NfL <PORT-control-plane>:localhost:<PORT-control-plane> login01`.
+4. To connect compute nodes at `Perlmutter` to the API server at JLab, create a tunnel from the compute nodes to the login at `Perlmutter`.
 Include this command in the job script located at the `job:cmd_file` field of `wf_config.yaml`.
+    ```bash
+    ssh -NfL <PORT-control-plane>:localhost:<PORT-control-plane> login ID
+    ```